PotatoPopcorn/LibPlankLight/README.md

 Uses the EnttecPro Device and generates a 255 on channels 3 and 9 while 2 and 8 are random, generating a ocean like effect.

 **EnttecLoading:**
 Uses the EnttecPro device to switch between channels 1, 2 and 3 while 4 is faded on and off.

+**ArtnetLoading:**
+Uses the EnttecPro device to switch between channels 1, 2 and 3 while 4 is faded on and off.

 ## Known Issues